Information for Instructional Leaders

 Syllabus, ADA, Dishonesty, Intellectual Pluralism, Deficient Grades, and Grade Inflation:

 Please make sure your course syllabus (or other first day hand-outs) contain information about ADA accommodations and a reminder that VM students are subject to the College Honor Code which prohibits dishonesty.

-Dr. Ron Cott is the CVM ADA representative.
+Dr. Tennison is the CVM ADA representative.
 If you are approached by a student with a possible disability requesting accommodations, please notify him immediately.
-Disability accommodations are not granted unless the student is registered with the Office of Disability Services.
+Disability accommodations are not granted unless the student is registered with the Disability Center.

 The Course Syllabus or other first day handouts should also contain:

 1. Course (Lecture/Laboratory) Schedule: This should include dates, times and class location.
+Please consult the appropriate IP Calendar for the general schedule of when and where your course is meeting.
+If you schedule anything outside of this, please contact Jennifer Hamilton to ensure room and student availability.
 Additionally, many instructors choose to add their lecture number, topic and reading assignments.